 UPS/SPD combination designs are readily available today.
 However, the surge protection should be carefully evaluated.
 Most likely, the surge protection is for down-line equipment only.
 Protection can also be limited to a few select receptacles leaving other equipment unprotected.

-It's important to be aware of what the definition of the claimed surge protection actually is for down-line equipment.
+It's important to understand what the term surge protection means and how its being used for both UPS and down-line equipment.

 Relying on a UPS to provide surge protection for down-line equipment is not the best option.
 Its not even a good option.
-Plus, the UPS itself can be at risk from the same surge activity its supposedly protecting against.
+Plus, the UPS itself is at risk from the same damaging surge activity it's marketed to protect against.

 Reminder... a UPS is a UPS...
 Not a Surge Protector.

-From experience, following recommendations from IEEE and FIPS provides the best UPS surge protection.
-Installing a surge protector upstream of the UPS is strongly recommended.
-Apply multiple layers of SPDs upstream when possible.
-This approach protects the entire UPS system electronics, power supply, battery backup and down-line equipment.
+From experience, following IEEE and FIPS recommendations provides the best UPS surge protection.
+SPDs in front of UPS have been very effective.
+This concept is now code (NEC 700.8).
+Additional SPDs upstream are strongly encouraged.
+This approach delivers UPS electronics, power supply, battery backup and down-line equipment layered protection (IEEE Std.
+1100).

 SPDs that provide Full Spectrum ProtectionTM are High Quality and High Performance.
-These SPDs are critical for the proper protection of sensitive electronics.
+These SPDs are critical for advanced protection of sensitive electronics.
 Remember: A damaged UPS = No UPS = No Backup Power Supply.

 10-Mode, Surge BerrierTM and the Advantage® Series design, features, safety and Warranty are second to none.
 These unique SPDs lead the industry.
 Advanced Frequency Responsive CircuitryTM protects against multiple surge types found in the harshest environments.